If S Glyceraldehyde Has A Specific Rotation Of

 Q2: How is the specific rotation of glyceraldehyde measured experimentally?

 A2: The specific rotation is measured using a polarimeter.
-A solution of glyceraldehyde of known concentration is prepared and placed in a polarimeter tube of known length.
-Plane-polarized light is passed through the solution, and the angle of rotation is measured.
+That said, a solution of glyceraldehyde of known concentration is prepared and placed in a polarimeter tube of known length.
+Consider this: plane-polarized light is passed through the solution, and the angle of rotation is measured.
 This angle, along with the concentration and path length, is used to calculate the specific rotation.

 Q3: What is the significance of using the sodium D-line in polarimetry?